How to Lookup Value from Another Sheet in Excel (3 Easy Methods)

 Finally, the INDEX function will return the value from the range D5:D11 according to the output of the MATCH function and that is-

-This method is a bit different from the previous two methods.
-Here, we’ll apply the combination of INDIRECT and VLOOKUP functions to lookup a value from another two sheets and we’ll extract the output from both sheets simultaneously.
+You can combine the INDIRECT and VLOOKUP functions to look up a value from different sheets and extract the output from them simultaneously.
 The INDIRECT function in Excel is used to convert a text string into a valid cell reference.

 VLOOKUP And INDIRECT Functions to Lookup Value From Another Sheet